NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

-When the input cameras are of Pinhole type (:numref:`pinholemodels`), optical bar (:numref:`panoramic`), or CSM (:numref:`csm`), it is possible to optimize the intrinsic parameters (focal length, optical center, distortion, with a somewhat different list for optical bar cameras), in addition to the extrinsics.
+When the input cameras are of Pinhole type (:numref:`pinholemodels`), optical bar (:numref:`panoramic`), or CSM (:numref:`csm`), it is possible to optimize (float, refine) the intrinsic parameters (focal length, optical center, distortion, with a somewhat different list for optical bar cameras), in addition to the extrinsics.

 It is also possible to take advantage of an existing terrain ground truth, such as a lidar file or a DEM, to correct imperfectly calibrated intrinsic parameters, which can result in greatly improved results, such as creating less distorted DEMs that agree much better with the ground truth.

 See :numref:`intrinsics_no_constraints` for how to optimize intrinsics with no constraints, :numref:`intrinsics_ground_truth` for when ground constraints can be used (there exist options for sparse ground points and a DEM), and :numref:`kaguya_ba` for how to have several groups of intrinsics.
+Mixing linescan and frame cameras is discussed in :numref:`ba_frame_linescan`.

 .. _intrinsics_no_constraints: